TomatenKuchenDEV/docs/docs/moderation/settings.md

 ---
-title: AutoMod settings
+title: Settings
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Explains all moderation settings.
+Explains all AutoMod settings.
 ---

 ## Block markdown headers